-After 3 years William bought out his brother and ran the business on his own.
+After three years William bought out his brother and ran the business on his own.
 He was an astute businessman, and the shop prospered.
-Within a few decades Straw was one of Worksop's wealthiest merchants.
-He was able to buy the shop premises outright in 1903, and later added 2 pubs and several cottages.
+Within a few decades, Straw was one of Worksop's wealthiest merchants.
+He was able to buy the shop premises outright in 1903, and later added two pubs and several cottages.

 In 1896 William married Florence Winks, the daughter of a butcher whose shop stood across from his.
 The couple had 3 children - though one died in infancy.
 In 1920 the family moved from a flat above their shop to a new semi-detached house on Blythe Grove.
 They also bought the plot opposite, which they used as an orchard and garden extension.

 Mrs Straw had the electrical system modernised and new carpeting installed.
 The walls were pained and fresh wallpaper put in place.
 But that was the last alteration to the house up to the present day.

 William Straw died suddenly in 1932 and his son Walter took over the family business.
 Florence Straw died in 1939 and William Jnr moved back into the family home with his brother Walter.
 For the next 40 years, William looked after the house and garden, while Walter cycled into Worksop to run the grocery shop.

 The pair of bachelors never threw anything out and never changed anything about their home.
 They kept their parents' belongings, and even wouldn't even change the calendar.
 They refused to install modern amenities such as a radio, television or telephone and eschewed central heating.
 Walter did eventually buy a car but he kept it at the business premises in Worksop and continued to cycle to work every day.